xtc-dev/StealthSurfer/readme.md

+# This repo has been discontinued, and this contains 0 backend code.
+It's only a useless frontend.

 # StealthSurfer, "Be a level above."

 StealthSurfer is a website that can easily help you navigate web proxies, used to unblock websites such as Discord, Reddit, Twitter, Instagram, and that's just to name a few!